Mysteries of Marine Snow

 Clarissa Karthäuser

-I am a marine microbiologist, studying marine snow and other things that sink and floats through the ocean.
+I am a marine microbiologist, studying marine snow and other particles and organisms that sink and float through the ocean.
 Welcome to my webpage, where I share some of my discoveries and projects.

 Microscopic analyses: I characterize particle ecosystems by adapting methods like DNA sequencing, barcoding and metagenomics, element analysis and imaging techniques to the fragile small particles.